lvh/lvh.github.io/posts/todays-openssl-bug-for-techies-without-infosec-chops.md

 # In conclusion

-The bug is really bad, but affects few people.
+The bug is disastrous, but affects few people.
 If you're running stable versions of your operating system, you're almost certainly safe.